oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

 elasticsearchpassword: d2VsY29tZTE=
 ```

-## Create Fluentd Configuration
+## Create FluentD configuration
-Create a ConfigMap named `fluentd-config` in the namespace of the domain.
-The ConfigMap contains the parsing rules and ElasticSearch configuration.
+Create a `ConfigMap` named `fluentd-config` in the namespace of the domain.
+The `ConfigMap` contains the parsing rules and Elasticsearch configuration.

-An example of how to create the ConfigMap:
+An example of how to create the `ConfigMap`:
 ```bash
 cat <<EOF | kubectl apply -f -
 apiVersion: v1